 INDEPENDENT APPLICATION – creating your own text.

-This involves building up a new story or text and applying the features taught throughout the unit to independent writing.
+This involves building up a new story or text independently and applying the features taught throughout the unit.

-To support this we use a range of high quality texts linked closely to our ‘Connected Curriculum’ topics to engage all pupils and allow them to write for a purpose.
+To support this we use a range of high quality texts, some of which are linked closely to our curriculum topics to engage all pupils and allow them to write for a purpose.
+We also use a range of classical literature to develop the children's skills including: 'The Wind in the Willows', 'Paddington,' 'Street Child' and Shakespeare, as well as texts which reflect diversity including: 'Child I,' 'The Breadwinner' and 'The Star Outside my Window.

 Spoken Language is integrated throughout our curriculum.
 We place a high emphasis on learning vocabulary across the subject areas and weave in opportunities for application.
 We also link teaching closely to our ‘Talk for Writing’ units of work.
 This includes creating story maps, oral rehearsal of texts, drama, language games, sentence construction and grammar activities.
 Pupils also have the opportunity to attend after school clubs which have an emphasis on language in a range of contexts, including cookery, gardening and sports.